Vodafone NZ sold to Infratil, Brookfield for $3.4b

 Infratil, which is managed by Morrison and Co, was put on a trading halt by the New Zealand stock exchange on Friday when it announced it was in talks with another party to buy Vodafone's New Zealand business.
 The stock last traded at $4.60.

-In November, Vodafone New Zealand's new chief executive Jason Paris said the plan was to float the company and the target for the initial public offering was 2020.
-That followed an earlier failed bid to sell the business for $3.44 billion to Sky TV.
-That was blocked by the Commerce Commission early 2017.
+In November, Paris said the plan was to float the company and the target for the initial public offering was 2020.
+That followed the blocked bid to sell the business for $3.44 billion to Sky TV.

-Investment bank Macquarie anticipates Intratil will tap investors for more than $420m million in new equity to help fund its end of the deal.

-Greg Smith, head of research at Fat Prophets, said last week that a trade sale would be a disappointment for the market, which was looking forward to Vodafone listing next year.

 Buying into Vodafone would not be Infratil's first tech investment.